Summer Programs

 Campers Graduating from Grade 9

 The Wayfinders Summer Leadership Week is open to all campers enrolled in Grade 9.
-When a camper enrolls in their final year as an Adventurer, they are welcome to register in Wayfinders that summer.
-This program is the last week of the summer, August 21-25, 2023.
+When a camper enrolls in their final year as an Adventurer, they are welcome to apply for our Wayfinders program that summer.
+This program is the last week of the summer, August 19th-23rd, 2024.
+The Wayfinders Leadership Week is an immersive mentoring program that will help campers prepare to take that step from camper to staff member.

 Learn More!